 Have you ever thought of becoming a voice over actor?

-This is another go to platform for international productions looking for onscreen talent and if you’re looking to work outside of the UK this could well be a sensible option.
+This is another go to platform for international productions looking for onscreen talent and if you’re looking to work outside of the US this could well be a sensible option.

-Twitter has become one of the most valuable websites to find castings in the UK.
+Twitter has become one of the most valuable websites to find castings in the US.
 You can create opportunities for yourself in a myriad of different ways if you use the website intelligently.

 You can follow casting directors directly to see opportunities they put out for specific breakdowns or advertising workshops.
 Use the search function to discover castings in your local area by using specific tag words.